had-it/IS1500-Mini-Project/readme.txt

 -- KEY1: Chooses the palette the user has selected and goes to Menu 1

 - Menu 1:
-In this menu, the user chooses which of the two fractals you want to visualize.
+In this menu, the user chooses which of the two fractals they want to visualize.
-You will see a panel with two boxes with the names of the fractals.
+There will ba a panel with two boxes with the names of the fractals.
 The fractals that the user can select are Mandelbrot Set and Burning Ship Fractal, which are shown on the panel as "MANDELBROT" and "BURNING", respectively.
 -- SW0 is on: Selects MANDELBROT